yushiangfu/study-notes/~network.md

 </details>

-For transmit, **ip_queue_xmit** is the entry point from the TCP layer.
+During the transmit process, `ip_queue_xmit()` serves as the entry point from the TCP layer.
-It builds the packet's IP header, performs fragmentation if the size exceeds MTU, and transfers the packet to the network device driver.
+It constructs the IP header for the packet, handles fragmentation if the packet size exceeds the Maximum Transmission Unit (MTU), and then forwards the packet to the network device driver.

 ```
 output packet: